Bronzer Vs Highlighter

 Finally, you’ll want to pat or dab your bronzer into place rather than swiping.
 Swiping on bronzer can move the foundation or concealer underneath and create patchy results.

-What Is Highlighter?
+What Is a Highlighter?

 Highlighters are light-reflecting products to bring out your favorite facial features.
 You can think of a highlighter as a topper to your bronzer and blush.
 It’s usually a lighter shade than your complexion to create a dewy and hydrated appearance.